bvbmedia/multishop/Documentation/ChangeLog/Index.rst

 2016-06-23 [IMPROVEMENT] ext_tables.sql (Commit 4802203 by anuwidy)
 2016-06-23 [TASK] passed cmsPage key as seperate variable into hook (Commit 6d6eb46 by Bas van Beek)

+The latest changes/commits can be found on: https://bitbucket.org/bvbmedia/multishop